getlago/lago-docs/changelog/weekly-interval.md

 - For plans that are paid in arrears, the subscription fee is invoiced at the end of the week; and
 - Usage is calculated at the end of each week.

-The week starts on Sunday and ends on Saturday.
+The week starts on Monday and ends on Sunday.
 If the customer's subscription starts in the middle of the week, the fees will be applied on a pro-rata basis.